pmcharrison/psynet-tutorial-ismir-2025/docs/01-topics/05-static-experiments-i.rst

     If ``True``, the participant's performance
     is evaluated after each trial.
     Defaults to ``False``.
-- ``n_repeat_trials``
-    Number of repeat trials to present to the participant.
-These trials are typically used to estimate the reliability of the participant's responses.
-Repeat trials are presented at the end of the trial maker, after all blocks have been completed.
-    Defaults to 0.

 Unlike nodes and trials, trial makers are not represented directly in the database, though they are referred to in database rows like ``Node.trial_maker_id`` and ``Trial.trial_maker_id``.